benhowes/benhowes.github.io/_posts/2019-12-14-hedira-mvp.md

 # My tips for making an MVP fast

+## 0. Have a deadline
+For a Software/SaaS product; you're going to need to carve out somewhere between 3-6 weeks when you can spend at least most of your time on creating the MVP.
+Other industries may vary - e.g. anything with hardware is going to need an order of magnitude more time (at least).

+It's not an artificial deadline once you've had to move mountains to be able to spend time on the project.

+I was able to carve out 4 weeks, and I had really hoped that I'd only need 3 of those weeks.
+I did, of course, end up using all 4!

 ## 1. Work with tools you already have/know
 This is summarised well as ["Use boring technology"](https://mcfunley.com/choose-boring-technology), i.e. the best tools to use are the ones you already have.
 That means don't use your MVP build to try and learn a new language or tool if possible.